stefanprodan/stefanprodan/_posts/2018-01-22-kubernetes-scaleway-baremetal-arm-terraform-installer.markdown

 ---
 title:  "Installing Kubernetes on bare-metal with Terraform Scaleway provider and kubeadm"
-description: "Setting up a Kubernetes cluster with Terraform, kubeadm and Weave Net on Scaleway ARM and AMD64 bare-metal servers"
+description: "Setting up a Kubernetes cluster with Terraform, kubeadm and Weave Net on Scaleway ARM and x86-64 bare-metal servers"
 date:   2018-01-22 00:00:00
 categories: [Open Source]
 tags: [Kubernetes,Terraform]
 ---

-This is a step by step guide on installing Kubernetes on Scaleway bare-metal ARM and AMD64.
+This is a step by step guide on setting up Kubernetes on Scaleway bare-metal ARM and x86-64.
+The main reason I've been working on this project is that I wanted to automate the creation of test environments for OpenFaaS on ARM and I was looking for a cheap solution to run integration tests.
+Scaleway is a french cloud provider that offers bare-metal ARM and x86-64 servers at a low price.
+Using Terraform Scaleway provider along with kubeadm you can have a fully functional Kubernetes cluster in ten minutes.

 ### Initial setup